 Ongoing Service Days

 Throughout the school year, the Center for Faith and Spirituality sponsors service opportunities in our region.
-Service options could include an afternoon trip to Feed My Starving Children in Libertyville, Illinois or a service experience at nonprofits in the Racine/Kenosha area.
+Service options could include an afternoon trip to Feed My Starving Children in Libertyville, Illinois, volunteering at our fall and spring Red Cross blood drives or a service experience at nonprofits in the Racine/Kenosha area.